5 Errors: Beautiful Design with No Purpose

 Example #2: Taco Bell

 In 2015, Taco Bell came out with a new line of breakfast foods for its menu.
 The fast-food franchise wanted to promote these new items.
 How did they choose to do this?
-By openly making fun of their famous fast-food competitor, McDonald’s, and the sameness in which it presents its food and experience to the American public.
+By openly making fun of its famous fast-food competitor, McDonald’s, and the sameness in which it presents its food and experience to the American public.
 The company chose its advertising method upon the assumption that people grow tired of having the same things.

 Taco Bell featured these posters in a 2015 commercial.
 The commercial features a dystopian environment called “Routine Republic”.
 All citizens line up every morning and receive a sad-looking breakfast sandwich.
 Two teenagers decide to rebel and run away from the dreary atmosphere and propaganda posters to the bright, hopeful world that Taco Bell provides.